-Figure 3: Overall perimeter of the PAPIRUS platform.
+Fig. 3.
+Overall perimeter of the PAPIRUS platform.

-Figure 4: Overall view of the DIADEMO-Na facility.
+Fig. 4.
+Overall view of the DIADEMO-Na facility.

-• GISEH platform: It is a set of loops and mock ups used with simulant fluid (water and air) allowing the qualification of thermo-hydraulic codes or validating hydraulic data of the primary vessel (hot/cold plenum), or some complex part of specific SFR components (water collector in Steam Generator, or Compact Heat Excahngers mock ups), hydraulic in Fuel Assemblies).
+- PAPIRUS platform.
+It is a set of small or medium size sodium loops for sodium experimental tests.
+These facilities can be devoted for modelling code validation, in sodium instrumentation studies and validation, specific technological validation of mechanical concepts or components mock-up, or determination of dissolution and corrosion laws in sodium for core or structure materials.
+This platform is currently 90% achieved.
+Some new facilities are under construction. - GISEH platform.
+It is a set of loops and mock-ups used with a simulant fluid (water and air) allowing the qualification of thermo-hydraulic codes or validating hydraulic data of the primary vessel (hot/cold plenum), or some complex part of specific SFR components (water collector in the steam generator, or compact heat exchangers mock-ups, hydraulic in fuel assemblies).
 This platform is under construction.
 Some facilities already exist.

-- CHEOPS platform: This platform is a group of large sodium facilities devoted to run R&D requiring large scale conditions.
-It allows to realize some qualification of mock-up of ASTRID components at significant and representative scale (Sodium/Gas heat exchanger (in case of selection of a gas Brayton cycle [13]). - PLINIUS 2 platform: PLINIUS is an existing platform.
+- CHEOPS platform.
+This platform is a group of large sodium facilities devoted to run R&D requiring large scale conditions.
+It allows to realize some qualification of mock-up of ASTRID components at significant and representative scale (sodium/gas heat exchanger in case of selection of a gas Brayton cycle [13]). - PLINIUS 2 platform.
+PLINIUS is an existing platform.
 It is a set of facilities dedicated to studies linked to severe accident for GEN 2/ GEN 3 reactors.
 PLINIUS 2 will be a new set of facilities completing the existing platform and insuring the future R&D program in this field.
-One of its first specificity is to take into account the possibility to study sodium corium interaction.
+One of its first specificity is to take into account the possibility to study the sodium corium interaction.

-In some specific cases, CEA identified that some technological gaps that could be covered by a foreign facility.
+In some specific cases, CEA identified some technological gaps that could be covered by a foreign facility.
 This has led to identify some international collaborative works.
-One significant example is the wastage tests performed at O Arai research centre (Japan) by JAEA in 2011 or the aerosol carbonation tests carried out in Indian ATF sodium facility belonging to IGCAR.
+One significant example is the wastage tests performed at O Arai research centre (Japan) by JAEA in 2011 or the aerosol carbonation tests carried out at the Indian ATF sodium facility belonging to IGCAR.
 New possibilities of collaborations are under investigation, with organizations involved in SFR design or European organizations through ARDECO bilateral collaborative projects.